See copyright notice at bottom

 Substituting

-In substitution, the person does not provide any urine but
+person does not provide any urine

 pours someone else's urine into the specimen cup.
-This strategy is dangerous,
+This strategy is

 because monitors are on the lookout.
-If substitution is suspected, there
+If substitution is suspected,

 is a lot of explaining to do.
-In some states, tampering with a drug test
+In some states, tampering with a drug

 is a misdemeanor.
-Aside from the challenge of successfully sneaking a fake
+Aside from the challenge of successfully sneaking a

-sample into the test site, getting uncontaminated urine can be difficult.
+sample into the test site, getting uncontaminated urine can be

 Supposedly "clean" urine may test positive for something the

 donor did not know would trigger the positive test.
-Some people have put
+Some people have

 the substitute sample into "bladder bags" strapped to the body,